Bribie Island

 Bribie Island features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 64.9% of all households, including 12.5% couples with children, 43.4% couples without children, and 8.3% single parent families.
-Non-family households constitute the remaining 35.1%, with lone person households at 32.4% and group households comprising 2.7% of the total.
+Non-family households make up the remaining 35.1%, with lone person households at 32.4% and group households comprising 2.7% of the total.
 The median household size is 2.0 people, which is smaller than the Greater Brisbane average of 2.1.

 Frequently Asked Questions - Households